Are we a match? Are we a match

 You can send an email or a text message.
 You can also give them a call or connect with them on LinkedIn.
 You can even set up a quick call or video conference.
 In some cases, you might even want a face-to-face meeting.

 Depending on the situation, you can try reaching out to your client or lead via different channels and see which one works best for them.
+Combining emails, calls, and even direct mail is a great way to create a multi-touch follow-up sequence.

 Pro Tip.
 Once you find a communication channel that works for a specific client or lead, make sure to leave a note in your CRM.
 This way, the next person who’ll be working with this contact will know what type of communication is more effective for this client or lead.